Belfast and County Down Railway: History

 A branch line from Downpatrick to Ardglass was opened in 1892, as was a loop line at Downpatrick.
 This resulted in a 'triangle'-shaped track layout just outside of Downpatrick, allowing trains between Belfast and Newcastle to collect and drop off passengers at the Loop Platform, who would be ferried between there and the main station at Downpatrick by a local train.
 Thanks to the triangular layout, trains were still capable of operating directly from the main Downpatrick station to Belfast or Newcastle.
 The branch from Newcastle to Castlewellan was opened on 24 March 1906.

 By 1948 the company had 29 locomotives.
-Two steam railcars from Kitson & Co. were acquired in 1905.
+Two steam railcars from Kitson & Company were acquired in 1905.
 The locomotive works were at Belfast Queen's Quay railway station and closed in 1950.
 New carriage works had been opened in 1886, with the last carriage being built in 1923.